 All The Vain Things That Charm Me Most

-I often think about my grandparents.
-They live in a snug little two-bed house, compact but pleasant.
-They traded it for their previous home, a sizeable three-bed bungalow with a massive garden, because there was a family in their church who had several children and not enough space.
+I often think about my grandma.
+She lives in a snug little two-bed house, compact but pleasant.
+She and my grandad traded it for their previous home, a sizeable three-bed bungalow with a massive garden, nearly a decade ago because there was a family in their church who had several children and not enough space.
 That is what they’re like, and have been as long as I can remember.
 For their entire lives, as best I’ve been able to determine, they displayed a near-complete indifference toward making money.
-My grandfather was the son of a Edinburgh greengrocer who won a place at the local university in ‘50s.
+My late grandfather was the son of a Edinburgh greengrocer who won a place at the local university in ‘50s.
 He worked as a maths teacher earlier in his life and later a vicar.
 My grandmother was a nurse who he met when on National Service down south, during a brief hiatus in his university career caused by failing the Latin requirement of his course too many times (when he came back they'd phased it out so he was able to get a pass).

 They were certainly very thrifty, but the economic balance in the UK for most of the 20th century was such that they were able to live their lives as they wished, working in jobs that were societally beneficial and to which they felt called, and still be relatively confident that even if they had to scrimp and save, if they couldn't afford super-fancy stuff, they would have a certain level of material security, e.g. a house that they owned.
 They weren’t out there driving Lambos or anything, and I know they had some difficult days and had to do things to make sure ends met—but they had real, fulfilling lives, raised four kids.

 I think about myself, and how many of my life decisions have been unconsciously mediated by the knowledge that, at least in the part of the country where I live, that kind of stability is very difficult to attain.
-Brighton is a wonderful city in many ways, but you are almost completely shut out of the housing market unless you have a six-figure income or rich parents—or, realistically, both.
-I run a decently profitable small business and have had real trouble borrowing enough to get anything that fits my (non-extravagant) requirements within a half-hour walk of the city centre.
-Since interest rates went bonkers a few months back, we've had to put our goal of buying on hold entirely.
-Never mind me: I have friends who do real, socially worthwhile jobs—people who are teachers or nurses or who keep the gears turning for the NHS or the council—who, realistically, may never be able to get a mortgage in the city or anywhere near, barring some very good luck on discounts for new builds.
+Brighton is a wonderful city in many ways, but many people are going to be almost completely shut out of the housing market unless you have significantly above-median incomes, rich parents—or, realistically, both.
+I'm in the process of buying a flat at the moment, but I'm lucky: I'm self-employed, live alone and don't require a lot of space.
+But if I required any more space, or wanted to have outside space, or if I had kids, I'd have real trouble borrowing enough to get anything that fits even non-extravagant requirements within an hour's walk of the city centre.
+Never mind me: I have friends who do real, socially worthwhile jobs—people who are teachers or nurses or who keep the gears turning for the NHS or the council—some of whom do have kids and who, realistically, may never be able to get a mortgage in the city or anywhere near, barring some very good luck on discounts for new builds.

 A 3-bed house in Brighton would cost, on average, something like £600k, a mortgage for which would require a household income of something in the region of £160k, which is well into the top 99% of national income.
 This is core of the problem.
-All I want, really, is the ability to have a stable family life in the city I've lived in for the last decade, and not to have to live with my eye permanently on the bottom line.
-For this, I would happily forego the layer of cheap, trivial extravagances which have coated so many areas of life like an oily film—which more and more look like the residue of a zero-interest-rate enviroment, and are now retreating, as that has.
+What I would like is the ability to have a stable family life in the city I've lived in for the last decade, and not to have to live with my eye so permanently on the bottom line.
+For this, I would happily forego the layer of cheap, trivial extravagances which have coated so many areas of life like an oily film.
 I think—or maybe just hope—that's a trade most people in my cohort would make.
 But it's not a trade that seems to be on offer.